 While Darker Still l is Leanne Hieber’s debut YA novel she is no stranger to Victorian-era historical fiction, having written a successful adult series.
 With that in mind, I had high hopes for this novel.

-Darker Still is told thorugh the diary of Natalie Stewart, a mute seventeen year old girl in late 19th century New York City.
+Darker Still is told through the diary of Natalie Stewart, a mute seventeen-year-old girl in late 19th century New York City.
 Natalie’s uncertain future becomes derailed when she comes face to face with a mesmerizing painting and its cursed subject, Lord Denbury.

-I liked that this novel is told in the form of diary entries, it gives the readers more intimate potrayl of the Natalie and makes her seem more real.
+I liked that this novel is told in the form of diary entries, it gives the readers a more intimate portrayal of Natalie and makes her seem more real.

-The plot of this novel is inspired by Dorian Gray, but Heiber has created a truly originally story
+The plot of this novel is inspired by Dorian Gray, but Heiber has created a truly original story

-I did find the plot of this novel to have a lot of tell not show, ecspeially when it came so explaing the dark “Magic Most Foul” the explanation felt a little rushed to me.
+I did find the plot of this novel to have a lot of tell not show, especially when it came so explaining the dark “Magic Most Foul” the explanation felt a little rushed to me.

 This novel will be at home with fans of A Great and Terrible Beauty, there is a lot of magic and darkness and mysticism but it’s mostly just talked about and pieced together.
 It features a whirlwind romance but with a heroine who holds her own.
 While I will certainly be checking out Hieber’s other other novels Daker Still left me wanting a little bit more.